Nearly 50 million children are refugees or migrants, says UNICEF

 It cites recent examples of child victims, including Alan Kurdi, the three-year-old Syrian boy who was found drowned and face down on a Turkish beach; and Omran Daqneesh, the five-year-old Syrian boy who sat shell-shocked in an Aleppo ambulance after his family's home was bombed in an airstrike.

 "Every child that has suffered, died, is a reminder of this huge challenge that we face," Justin Forsyth, deputy executive director of UNICEF, told CNN.
+"Every one of them deserves our help."

 More than 50% of refugees are children